crazy-cat-crypto/3d-mapping-explorer-robot/JOURNAL.md

 ## Day 12
 we broke a servo motor by oerspinning it so we had to buy a new one.

-also we gave the motor with encoder unexperienced techinican, so we has to again give it to a new technician.
+also we gave the motor with encoder to unexperienced techinican, so we has to again give it to a new technician.
 ![bill6 of materials bought](/images/bill6.jpeg)
 ![bill7 of materials bought](/images/bill7.jpeg)